jorgebucaran/superfine/README.md

-# Superfine
+# _Superfine_

 Superfine is a minimal view layer for building web interfaces.
-Think [Hyperapp](https://github.com/jorgebucaran/hyperapp) without the framework—no state machines, effects, or subscriptions—just the absolute bare minimum.
+Think [Hyperapp](https://github.com/jorgebucaran/hyperapp) without the framework—no state machines, effects, or subscriptions—just the absolute bare minimum (1 kB minified+gzipped).
 Mix it with your favorite state management library or use it standalone for maximum flexibility.

 Here's the first example to get you started.
-You can [try it here](https://cdpn.io/e/LdLJXX?editors=0010)—it works without bundlers or compilers!
+[Try it here](https://codepen.io/jorgebucaran/pen/LdLJXX?editors=1000)—no build step required!

 ```html
 <!DOCTYPE html>